 Leaf Shredder: What is it?

 This very powerful tool can shred and mulch leaves.
 Well, that is a surprise, is it not?
 But sarcasm aside, what happens after is what is most interesting.
-This gardening tool is the only one that can make the by-products of leaves, so it is actually very vital to the process.
+This is one of the best gardening tools because it can make and shred up the by-products of leaves into a very useful fertilizer, so it is actually very vital to recycling.

 So, what happens?
 You chuck in the dried leaves into the shredder.
 It spins at high-speed levels, then it will grind and mulch those, and out comes the fine leaf granules.
 This same job can also be done by a leaf mulcher with a lawnmower; however, the result is not as fine as the shredder.
 The shredded leaves are the ones that you can easily make into useful items.